 Know the Basic Contents of Your Colorado Limited Liability Company Partnership Agreement

 Although there may be other items that you want to include in a Colorado limited liability company LLC partnership agreement, there are some important things that you may wish to consider before finalizing an executed operating agreement.
+Owners should keep in mind the requirements for member managed LLC operating agreements.

 - The name of your partnership.
 If you have not done so already, perhaps one of the first things that you and your business partners need to sit down and agree on is the name of the limited liability partnership.
 You can also choose the option of making a fictitious business name.
 You must register the business partnership name with the Colorado Secretary of State.
 However, if you do decide to use a fictitious business name, you must make sure that the name is available for use and has not already been taken.